 Can I use fresh pumpkin?

-If you want to use fresh pumpkin follow the instructions found in step 7 of this pumpkin roll recipe.
+If you want to use fresh pumpkin follow the instructions found in this homemade pumpkin puree recipe.

 - Donut Pan

 - Wooden spoon or sturdy spatula

 - 1 1/2 cups of canned pumpkin 337g